 There is investments that are going throughout the heartland right now.
-I mentioned that, of the 100,000 jobs that were documented in just the first 6 months since President numbers -- are in rural states.
+I mentioned that, of the 100,000 jobs that were documented in just the first 6 months since President Biden signed the Inflation Reduction Act, we have a lot of them-in fact, the largest numbers-are in rural states.
 My dad is from Kansas.
-The largest number of jobs we have seen created to date under new investments under -- since the IRA was signed is in Kansas,
+The largest number of jobs we have seen created to date under new investments under-since the IRA was signed is in Kansas, 20,000 jobs.